 - DO NOT smoke.
 Smoking raises your risk for both osteoporosis and heart disease.
 If you need help quitting, ask your provider.

 - Ask about a bone density test.
 This is a test that checks for osteoporosis.
-Most women have this test after age 65, but you may need one earlier if you have early menopause.
+This is a recommended test for all women at age 65, but you should consider one earlier if you have early menopause.